Escher-Loop: Mutual Evolution by Closed-Loop Self-Referential Optimization: Escher-Loop: Closed-Loop Self-Referential Optimization

 \subsection{The Closed-Loop Mutual Evolution}

-To synthesize the mechanisms described above, the entire Escher-Loop algorithm operates as a continuous, mutually beneficial evolution loop.
-The process begins by initializing the optimization and task agent populations, $\mathcal{O}$ and $\mathcal{T}$, with their starting states $\mathcal{O}_0$ and $\mathcal{T}_0$ alongside the task evaluation function $f$.
+To synthesize the mechanisms above, Escher-Loop operates as a continuous mutual evolution loop.
+The process is initialized with optimizer and task populations, $\mathcal{O}_0$ and $\mathcal{T}_0$, together with the task evaluation function $f$, and then alternates between improving task agents and improving the optimizer population that produces them.

-At the beginning of each iteration, the algorithm samples subsets from both populations.
-All sampling operations follow a unified rank-based Softmax mechanism to ensure robustness against heterogeneous score distributions.
-This design discards absolute score magnitudes, which are not comparable across evolving landscapes, and instead relies on relative ranking to induce stable and fair evolutionary pressure while preserving population diversity.